canonical/latest-news/README.md

 - `groupId`: Integer - Return posts in a specific group (Optional)
 - `gtmEventLabel`: String - An event label used for Google Analytics (Optional)
 - `hostname`: String - An optional hostname to be used for the permalink.
 By default the link is relative (Optional)
-- `limit`: Integer - The number of posts to be returned.
-(Optional)
+- `limit`: Integer - The number of posts to be returned (Optional)
 - `linkImage`: Boolean - Wrap the thumbnail image in a link (Optional)
-- `spotlightContainerSelector`: String - The container where the spotlight article will be displayed
+- `spotlightContainerSelector`: String - The container where the spotlight article will be displayed (Optional)
-- `spotlightTemplateSelector`: String - The template that will be used for the spotlight article
+- `spotlightTemplateSelector`: String - The template that will be used for the spotlight article (Optional)
 - `tagId`: Integer - Return posts with a specific tag (Optional)
+- `excerptLength`: Integer - Specifies the approximate number of characters included in the excerpt (Optional)

 ## Building